fengkehh/Statistical-Inference-Final/Simulation.md

-# Statistical Inference Project Part 1: Exponential Distribution and Central Limit Theorem
+# Part 1: Simulation
 Keh-Harng Feng
 March 6, 2017

 ## Overview
 A computer simulation of random variables following an exponetial distribution is carried out.
 The means of the simulated variable are computed and plotted.
-The result follows the prediction using the Central Limit Theorem.
+The result follows the prediction from the Central Limit Theorem.

 ## Introduction